bbauska/Coursera-Bootstrap/readme.md

 will get the remaining six columns there.

-Moving down to the content rows here, for the content here, so for this first content, which is a label here, I\'m going to apply the classes as column 12, column sm-4, column md-3.
+Moving down to the content rows here, for the content here, so for this first content, which is a label here, I&apos;m going to apply the classes as column 12, column sm-4, column md-3.

 Stating that for extra small screen sizes, this will occupy the entire